bioinfo-pf-curie/nf-CRISPR/docs/usage.md

     * A generic configuration profile to be used with [conda](https://conda.io/docs/)
     * Pulls most software from [Bioconda](https://bioconda.github.io/)
 * `singularity`
-    * A generic configuration profile to be used with [Singularity](http://singularity.lbl.gov/)
+    * A generic configuration profile to be used with [Singularity](http://singularity.lbl.gov/) images
-    * Pulls software from singularity-hub
+* `toolPaths`
+    * A generic profile that use a path where all tools are expected to be installed.
+This path is set in the `toolPaths.conf` file.
+* `cluster`
+    * Submit the jobs to the cluster instead of running them locally
 * `test`
     * A profile with a complete configuration for automated testing
     * Includes links to test data so needs no other parameters